 Bill was an elder, deacon and longtime choir member of First Presbyterian Church, Topeka.
 He enjoyed bridge and continued playing through age 96.

 Inurnment will be in Mt.
 Hope Cemetery under the direction of Penwell-Gabel Funeral Home.
-Memorials may be made to Topeka First Presbyterian Church or the Kansas State University Foundation for engineering scholarships.
+Memorials may be made to Topeka First Presbyterian Church or Kansas State University Foundation.
+Kansas State University Contributions may be sent to: KSU Foundation, 1800 Kimball Ave., Ste 200, Manhattan, KS 66502, please indicate fund M47310.
+To make a gift online, go to www.ksufoundation.org/give/memorials.

 To leave a message for Bill's family, click the 'Share Memories' button above.